THE TOXIC DAMAGE OF STONEWALLInG

 Build Bridges, Not Walls: How to Overcome Stonewalling in Parent-Child Communication

 Parent-child communication can be challenging, especially during moments of conflict.
-At times, it may feel like we're unintentionally building an emotional wall between us and our children.
-This emotional distance can leave us unsure of how to reconnect and communicate effectively.
+Sometimes, it may feel like we're unintentionally building an emotional wall between us and our children.
+This emotional distance can leave us unsure how to reconnect and communicate effectively.

 When tensions rise, many parents instinctively react defensively, emotionally distancing themselves.
 This behaviour, known as stonewalling, can create even more distance, making it harder to resolve conflicts and deepen the relationship.
 In this post, we'll explore the damaging effects of stonewalling, provide strategies for overcoming it, and discuss how to foster healthier, more positive communication with our children.